vegan holiday

 Countless cities around the world have plentiful vegan options, but which cities are the very best?
 I travel constantly, and can say with some authority that some of the world’s best vegan cities are:

-• New York, New York (especially Manhattan & Brooklyn)
+- New York City (especially Manhattan & Brooklyn)

 Each of these cities offers an unbelievable assortment of vegan restaurants.

-Not so long ago, you’d have a tough time finding any sort of book on vegan travel.
+Not so long ago, there were few books published about vegan travel.
 Today there are several of good ones.
 What’s more, they cover a nice diversity of topics.

 If you’re going to buy just one vegan travel book, get The Vegan Travel Handbook, which is published by Lonely Planet Food.
 It’s a full-color 168-page guide to traveling to every part of the world, nicely organized and beautifully illustrated.